-We can't consider all aspects of a septic system without a riveting discussion about toilet paper.
+We can not consider all aspects of a septic system without a riveting discussion about toilet paper.
 I know that TV ads claim that "Brand X" is great for your bum but it is a major problem for your septic system.
 Any of the soft cushy brands may fill up your tank.
 The thin types that break down easier may cause problems for your drain field.
 One expert was quoted to say "you should select a brand like Goldie Locks, not too thick and not too thin".
 One should note that it is less expensive to pump out a tank than it is to repair a drain field.

-Other preventive measures include using your garbage disposal sparingly, (if at all) use environmental safe bleach and cleaning products, don't flush or rinse your paint equipment into the system; even water based paints are a problem.
-Don't let a leaky toilet or faucet saturate your system.
+Other preventive measures include using your garbage disposal sparingly, (if at all) use environmentally safe bleach and cleaning products, do not flush or rinse your paint equipment into the system; even water-based paints are a problem.
+Do not let a leaky toilet or faucet saturate your system.
 Protect your drain field from groundwater with a curtain drain that diverts the water.
-Don't plant deep rooted shrubs or trees on or near the drain field or tank.
-Just like a boat, don't flush anything not eaten first.
-Don't pump unless needed.
+Do not plant deep rooted shrubs or trees on or near the drain field or tank.
+Just like a boat, do not flush anything not eaten first.
+Do not pump unless needed.